 Paris has been dubbed the “City of Lights” because of the 300 plus illuminated sites that light up at night.
 Scattered throughout this magical city, you’ll find churches, bridges, monuments, statues, and national buildings completely wrapped in twinkling lights.
 Take a dinner cruise along the Seine with Bateaux Parisiens for the perfect nighttime views.
 (This was one of our favorite things to do in Paris with kids).

 Aside from its magical nighttime atmosphere, stroll through the charming cobblestone streets, play at the parks, and grab an ice cream at the picturesque cafés.
 Buy tickets in advance for the Musee du Louvre, Notre Dame, and Paris Catacombs, and be sure to spend time shopping along the Champs-Elysées.
+If you want to make the most of your time in Paris, don’t miss this Paris bucket list!

 7. Vancouver, British Columbia, Canada